Rekotek/pali-dictionary-bot/README.md

 Telegram bot for translation words form <b>Pāli</b> to <b>Russian</b>, and also it will includes some useful tools for learning Pāli.

-More detailed ecplanation will be publish later
+More detailed ecplanation will be published later